Oluwasetemi/notes/css.md

 img, audio, video {}
 ```

-2. ID - The ID provides a unique name for an HTML element. could be either the ID directly or a more specific element with it's specific id `Element#myid`.
-It is very specific and powerful.
+2. ID - The ID provides a unique name for an HTML element. could be either the ID directly or a more specific element with it's specific id `Element#myi`.It is very specific and powerful.
 Don't use in an overly way.
 Denoted by #.

 ```css
 #ID {}